 1 small stalk celery diced

 2 tomatoes chopped

-1/3 cup chopped roasted piquillo peppers (optional)
+1/3 cup chopped roasted piquillo peppers (or roasted red bell peppers)

 1 tablespoon sweet paprika

 1 bay leaf

 10oz new potatoes cut into wedges (4-5 small potatoes)

 Heat a frying pan over medium-high heat until hot then add 1 tablespoon of oil.
 Add the octopus and fry undisturbed until it’s browned on one side.
 Flip the octopus over and brown on the second side.
 Transfer the octopus to a plate then add the remaining tablespoon of oil.

 Add the celery, onions and garlic and fry until translucent and just starting to brown around the edges.
 The caramelization will add a lot of flavor to our sauce but they’ll still be firm enough that they’ll add texture to the dish.
 Add the octopus back in with the tomatoes, roasted peppers, paprika, bay leaf, salt and pepper, then let the mixture come to a boil while stirring it all together.